Varunmargam/My_Blogs/clkfki5pb000209jqgtb8e4go.md

 # 📍Introduction

-📚 In this 2-part blog series, we'll explore some more Advance Linux commands!
-After learning and mastering basic Linux commands and getting introduced to advance Linux in the previous blog we are now ready to learn some advance Linux commands.
+📚 In this 2-part blog series, we'll explore some more advanced Linux commands!
+After learning and mastering basic Linux commands and getting introduced to advanced Linux in the previous blog we are now ready to learn some advanced Linux commands.
 By the end, you'll be familiar with piping, redirection, sudoers file, some administrative commands, etc 💪.
 Get ready to unlock the potential of Linux commands and join me on this exciting Linux journey! 🚀

 ---